MarkBiesheuvel/optimizely-labs/fx6/README.md

 1. Click on the toggle at the top of the page to turn the flag on
 1. Congratulations!
 Your experiment is now running in production

-## Challange
+## Challenge

-The challange has less detailed instruction on purpose to make it more challanging.
+The challenge has less detailed instruction on purpose to make it more challenging.

 1. Find the SDK key for Production and copy it
 1. Replace the SDK key in JSfiddle with the production SDK key
 1. That's it.
 This is how your application would look like in production
+1. Congratulations!
+You've completed the lab and the challenge

 ## Conclusion